Karthikeyan564/InfoCLR/README.md

 ## Getting Started

 This repo contains the code for training the CLIP model.
-We have added two new loss functions: InfoSogCLR(sogclr_mine) by Karthikeyan Renga Rajan and HybridSogCLR(hybrid) by Fred Cui.
+We have added two new loss functions: InfoSogCLR(ita_type=sogclr_mine) by Karthikeyan Renga Rajan and HybridSogCLR(ita_type=hybrid) by Fred Cui.

 ### Environment